makeyeezy/WinterTODO/README.md

 WinterTODO saves my plan if I enter, and cross out if I accomplish my plan.
 <pre>
  <b>Javascript based, imported React Native,
-and used EXPO to run in both simulator and my iPhone xs max.</b>
+and used EXPO to run in both simulator and my iPhone.</b>
 </pre>